reubence/Prime-ABGB-Custom-Price-Tracker/README.md

 Now you can visit the deployed app anytime during and check prices of all products at a glance.

-You could go further and use the Gmail API to configure the app to send a message as the prices fall down below a certain level.

 <!-- ROADMAP
 ## Roadmap

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).

+### Future Scope

+List of features that can be added:
+* Configure the app to notify the user on email or Telegram whenever the price falls below a certain threshold.
+* Develop a chrome extension that can allow a user to dynamically select prices to be tracked.
+* Make the whole UI easier to use.

 -->